 State Medicaid carve out: A group of drugs that the State of Michigan, not Priority Health, determines to be covered or not for Medicaid plan members.

 Tier: Classification for drugs listed in our formulary or approved drug list.
+Generally, the lower the tier (1 = lowest), the lower your cost.

-The amount paid for a medical service in a geographic area based on what providers in the area usually charge for the same or similar medical service.
+UCR (usual, customary and reasonable): The amount paid for a medical service in a geographic area based on what providers in the area usually charge for the same or similar medical service.
 The UCR amount sometimes is used to determine the allowed amount.

 Urgent care: Care for an illness, injury or condition serious enough that a reasonable person would seek care right away, but not so severe as to require emergency room care.